Patricia Roush, AuD

 Disclosure: Financial - Ivette Cejas is employed by the University of Miami.
 She has received research grants from Advanced Bionics, Med-El, and NDCID.
 Nin-Financial - She serves on the board of directors for AG Bell.

-Disclosure: Financial - Teresa Caraway is employed by Hearing First.
+Disclosure: Financial - Beth Walker Wooten is employed by Hearing First.
 She has no significant Non-FInancial relationships to disclose.

 Lyn Robertson, PhD